 - Council tax account number

 A third party can apply for a Companion Badge on behalf of a Blue Badge holder.
 However, the person must live at the same address as the Blue Badge holder, and the vehicle they are applying for the Companion Badge for must be registered at the Blue Badge holder's home address.
 You must provide satisfactory proof that this is a permanent arrangement.

-- Download and print an application form: Companion Badge application form (PDF, 72KB)
+- Download and print the application form, and return it to the address below: Companion Badge application form (PDF, 27KB)

 - If you require further assistance please email email@example.com or alternatively telephone 020 8489 1000